Apr 11, 2019 Beware of the Icebreaker — Make Thoughtful Activity Choices

 Neuroscience shows that though we learn from novelty and from being challenged, it needs to be the right amount of challenge at the right time.
 Brain research is validating John Dewey’s observation about miseducative experiences by showing that stress can inhibit learning (Willis, 2010, 2014).
 Be aware that any experience designed to push people out of their comfort zone has the potential for the amygdalae (located in the temporal lobes of the brain) to take over and push learners into “fight or flight mode” resulting in checking out or acting out behaviors.

 There are many ways to avoid these pitfalls and set a positive tone.
 First, be thoughtful of the language you use as a facilitator.
 For example, I find myself using the term “rapport-building” instead of ice-breaking, and consciously use language and activities that invite people into an experience rather than “calling on” them to participate.

-Rather than beginning a program with a whole circle introduction I begin rapport building and reflective dialogue with partner or small group sharing activities and start with simple, non-threatening — but relevant context setting– questions or an object/picture/quote to use as a talking point.
+Rather than opening a program with a whole circle introduction I begin rapport building and reflective dialogue with partner or small group sharing activities and start with simple, non-threatening — but relevant, context setting– questions or an object/picture/quote to use as a talking point.
 This allows participants an opportunity to warm up by interacting with just one or two others at a time before sharing with the larger group.

 Create Context, Relevancy, and Meaning from the Start